Rtx09x/YouTube-TLDR/README.md

 #### Prerequisites

 - Google Gemini API key ([Get one here](https://makersuite.google.com/app/apikey))
+   - Chill Out Its Free and enough for personal use case!
 - Chrome, Edge, or other Chromium-based browser

 #### Option 1: Install from GitHub Release

-1. Go to the [Releases](https://github.com/YOURUSERNAME/youtube-tldr/releases) page
+1. Go to the [Releases](https://github.com/Rtx09x/YouTube-TLDR/releases) page
 2. Download the latest release ZIP file
 3. Extract the ZIP file to a folder on your computer
 4. Open your browser and navigate to the extensions page: